-The contribution of dipolar interactions to the SWs dynamics is expressed by the term $F(kL)$ and the effect of the exchange interaction is represented in Eq.~(\ref{eq:dispersion}) by the terms proportional to $k^{2}$.
+and $L$ is the thickness of the analyzed ferromagnetic film.
+The contribution of dipolar interactions to the SWs dynamics is expressed by the term $F(\varphi,\vartheta)$ and the effect of the exchange interaction is represented in Eq.~(\ref{eq:dispersion}) by the terms proportional to $k^{2}$.

 The dispersion relation of the simulated Py film is presented in Fig.~\ref{Fig:disp}.
 We can see that for 40 GHz the wavevector value along the $z$-axis $ k_z $ is equal to $32.01$ $\mathrm{rad/\mu m}$, which corresponds to the wavelength $\lambda_z = 31.24 $ nm.
 For 3 GHz, $ k_z = 6.37$ $\mathrm{rad/\mu m}$, so $ \lambda_z = 156.92 $ nm.